Proposed Restoration Projects Will Ultimately Harm, Not Help

 Commercial entities can be given tax credits for allowing mitigation measures in their parking lots and on their property.

 All of the above is less expensive than what the City has currently proposed, but they are by no means easier and often require marshaling many different city departments as well as engaging with surrounding communities.

 FOGFLP is all too aware of the effort their recommendations require versus an easy way out of writing checks to engineering / construction companies to simply make the problem go away (hence the two projects in question here).
-FOGFLP would like to work with Baltimore City officials in any way they allow in order to foster the more economically and environmentally sound solutions we are promoting.
+FOGFLP would like to work with Baltimore City officials in any way they allow in order to foster the more sustainable and environmentally sound solutions we are promoting.